Example Programs 1: Get Vision Result from Mech-Vision

 The following is a sample program for reference only.

-The following table explains the logic of the preceding program.
-Click the hyperlink of a command to view its detailed description.
+The table below explains the above example program.
+You can click the hyperlink to the command name to view its detailed description.

 Initialize communication parameters